Aurignacian Night

 Closer.

-Now the child could see its breath in the cold.
+Now the boy could see its breath in the cold.
 See the line of its ribs.
-See that its eyes were not just hungry or rageful as the stories said, but full of knowing.
-They measured him, as he measured it.
+See that its eyes were not just hungry or rageful as the stories said, but full of knowing, and the wild.
 Its front paw hovered for a heartbeat then settled closer.

 It had chosen stay.

-A shout from the fire: the child's name.
+A shout from the fire: the boy's name.

 He flinched, only a little.

 The creature stepped back.
-Not in fear.
-Just a moment ending.
-It slipped into the dark, and the night closed around it.
+Silent and unhurried, it slipped into the dark, appearing once more at the treeline, where it looked back briefly before the night closed around it.

 The child went back to the fire.
 He said nothing.
-Had not words to tell it.
+Had not the words to tell it.